Create Cluster on AWS

 |Privileged||Select the check box to enable the cluster to run privileged containers|

-Follow rest of the options for networking configuration.
+Follow the rest of the options for networking configuration.
 See Networking Configuration With AWS

 Review the cluster configuration and if everything looks okay, click Create Cluster.